Mikael/ToyBattlesHQ/doc/example_multiple_vps.md

 LocalIp = 123.456.78.9
 Ip = 199.222.32.3
 Port = 13000
+GradedPort = 13001 # Block this port on firewall and only allow Wireguard peers to use it!
+VpnIp = 127.0.0.1  # Use e.g. Wireguard IP (server side) - server will listen to this IP + GradedPort for graded access EnhancedSecurity = false

 [MainServer_1] # This is for the first server (the first VPS) LocalIp = 123.456.78.9